yning/Hadoop/lshtc/nearestCentroid/README.md

 ## Nearest Centroid Map reduce
-###Xin Guan and Yue Ning CS757 project

 We use map reduce frame work and streaming method, implement the Nearest Centroid classifier for multilabel documents classification.
-- idf.py:
-    - get the idf count for each word
+- idf.py: get the idf count for each word

-- mapper_invertedIndex.py reducer_invertedIndex.py
-    - get inverted index, reduce the computation
+- mapper_invertedIndex.py reducer_invertedIndex.py: get inverted index, reduce the computation

-- tfidf:
-    - change the presentation to tfidf
+- tfidf: change the presentation to tfidf

-- mapper_centroid.py combiner_centroid.py reducer_centroid.py
-    - get the centroids
+- mapper_centroid.py combiner_centroid.py reducer_centroid.py: get the centroids

 We find the centroids cannot load to nodes, so we need to reduce the file size.
 The files with '_cut' are used for the reduced nearest